qubic/integration/Partners/migration.md

 ## Archiver API Deprecation

-The Archiver API is being phased out and will be **available until end of 2026**.
+The Archiver API is being phased out and will be **available until the end of 2026**.
 Below are the affected endpoints grouped by timeline and action required.

 ### Endpoints Available Until January 2026

 > [!CAUTION]
-> **Action required:** These endpoints will be removed from the Archiver API by end of January 2026.
+> **Action required:** These endpoints will be removed from the Archiver API by the end of January 2026.
 Stop using them immediately.

 ```
 GET /v1/healthcheck